 Track and analyse business data, then use it to grow

 Effective data analysis is one of the most important parts of running a successful and constantly growing plumbing business.
 After you open your plumbing business, you’ll immediately begin collecting valuable data about the jobs you do, the customers you help, and even the materials you use daily.

 And there you have it.
 You’ve made it all the way through our ultimate how to start a plumbing business guide!
-Check out the summary below to navigate back to specific parts of our guide.
+Check out navigation bar at the side to get back to specific parts of our guide.